Who are the Governors?

 - Staff governors are selected by election from teaching and support staff paid to work at the school.

-- Local Authority governors are appointed by the LA.
+- Local Authority governors are appointed by the governing body, following an application to become a school governor to the LA.

 - Co-opted governors are appointed by the governing body because they have particular skills or experience.